jenil/bulmaswatch/_themes/materia.md

 ---
 name: Materia
-subtitle: Material is the metaphor
+description: Material is the metaphor
 ---